-We took the time to ask Cowealtha what makes their "Analog Life" tick, how they become inspired by music, and what gives them excitement as they explore and expand their record collections.
+We took the time to ask Cowealtha what makes his "Analog Life" tick; how he become inspired by music; and what gives him excitement as he explores and expand his record collections.
 Cowealtha Clay holds down the B 'n G Wax record shop every first Saturday of the month.
 Come stop in and enjoy his cosmic tunes.

 What’s the foundation of your record collection?
 Why?